tinyplex/tinybase/site/guides/9_releases.md

 ## v2.1

-Currently in beta, this release allows you to create indexes where a single Row Id can exist in multiple slices.
+This release allows you to create indexes where a single Row Id can exist in multiple slices.
 You can utilize this to build simple keyword searches, for example.

 Simply provide a custom getSliceIdOrIds function in the setIndexDefinition method that returns an array of Slice Ids, rather than a single Id: